graphistry/graphistry-js/projects/js-upload-api/README.md

 ## Why `@graphistry/js-upload-api`

-This shared module provides pure JS (platform-neutral) core APIs for interesting with the Graphistry REST API for uploading and embedding visualizations.
+This shared module provides pure JS (platform-neutral) core APIs for using the Graphistry REST API for uploading and embedding visualizations.
 It is primarily for sharing code between the platform-specific client libraries.

 ### Install